Brad Norman: Style of play

 He uses his feet well from playing as the number 9 and as the goalkeeper in his youth.

 Personal life

 Norman's father was a known businessman in Johannesburg and was friends with Nelson Mandela.

-By 2021, Norman had nearly 5, 000 followers on Instagram.
+By 2021, Norman had nearly 5,000 followers on Instagram.

 Norman described Argentina as a beautiful country, with good food and beautiful people and culture.

 In 2021, Norman was elected as the World Boxing Council's Cares programme in South Africa.

 In January 2022, Norman began running sporting initiatives to support disadvantaged young people in his native South Africa.

-Laduma Lamati is one of Norman's best friends.